-54. Any instance of misconduct in an examination held on campus or remotely will be considered as major misconduct.
+53. Any instance of misconduct in an examination held on campus or remotely will be considered as major misconduct.
 For exams held on campus, students must place mobile phones, watches or other valuable items on the floor in front of the student's desk.
 Where a concern has been raised regarding misconduct in an examination held on campus or remotely and the candidate has not been considered by the Panel previously, the case may be processed by the Misconduct Panel Secretary, under the delegated authority of the Misconduct Panel Chair.
 In these circumstances the student will not be invited to a Panel meeting, even where they have previously had a First Case of plagiarism or collusion.
 Where the case is delegated, the penalty will be a mark of 0 for the assessment component.
 The standard appeals procedure will apply.
-The process below applies where the student has been considered by the Panel previously or where the case is referred to the Panel.
-For exams taken remotely, any concerns raised as part of the marking process may result initially in the student/s being asked to participate in a video call with the Module Convenor, Marker/s and/or another member of academic staff.
+For exams taken remotely, any concerns raised as part of the marking process may result initially in the student/s being asked to participate in a meeting with the Module Convenor, Marker/s and/or another member of academic staff.
 This is to establish how the assessment was completed and to ascertain the student's understanding of the assessment material.
 The Investigating Officer will decide whether or not the case will be taken forwards to a Panel.
+Where the student accepts that academic misconduct occurred and they have not been considered by the Panel before, the case can be considered by a delegated Panel.
+The full Panel process below applies where the student has been considered by the Panel previously, where the case is referred to the Panel or where the candidate (or one of the candidates in an exam collusion case) does not accept that academic misconduct occurred, during the meeting with the School.